jakilwq/TerraCredit/doc/README.md

-PIVX Core
+TERRACREDIT Core
 =============

 Setup
 ---------------------
-[PIVX Core](http://pivx.org/wallet) is the original PIVX client and it builds the backbone of the network.
-However, it downloads and stores the entire history of PIVX transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[TERRACREDIT Core](http://terra-credit.com/wallet) is the original TERRACREDIT client and it builds the backbone of the network.
+However, it downloads and stores the entire history of TERRACREDIT transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run PIVX Core on your native platform.
+The following are some helpful notes on how to run TERRACREDIT Core on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/pivx-qt` (GUI) or
+- `bin/terracredit-qt` (GUI) or
-- `bin/pivxd` (headless)
+- `bin/terracreditd` (headless)

 ### Windows

-Unpack the files into a directory, and then run pivx-qt.exe.
+Unpack the files into a directory, and then run terracredit-qt.exe.

 ### macOS

-Drag PIVX-Qt to your applications folder, and then run PIVX-Qt.
+Drag TERRACREDIT-Qt to your applications folder, and then run TERRACREDIT-Qt.

 ### Need Help?

-* See the documentation at the [PIVX Wiki](https://github.com/PIVX-Project/PIVX/wiki) for help and more information.
+* See the documentation at the [TERRACREDIT Wiki](https://github.com/TERRACREDIT-Project/TERRACREDIT/wiki) for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [PIVX Forum](http://forum.pivx.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [TERRACREDIT Forum](http://forum.terra-credit.com/).
-* Join our Discord server [Discord Server](https://discord.pivx.org)
+* Join our Discord server [Discord Server](https://discord.terra-credit.com)

 Building
 ---------------------
-The following are developer notes on how to build PIVX Core on your native platform.
+The following are developer notes on how to build TERRACREDIT Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)